LKremer/scbs/docs/tutorial.md

 There are only two cells that have a suspicous profile: `cell_20` and `cell_30`.
 If you dig into the data yourself, you will find that these two cells are among the three outliers in our previous plot.
 However, in a real data set you might also discover cells that have good quality measures, but a poor TSS profile.
+In most cases, these cells should be filtered.

 Let's filter all three low-quality cells from the data set:
 ```bash
 scbs filter --min-sites 60000 --min-meth 20 --max-meth 60 compact_data filtered_data
 ```
 This command removes cells with less than 60,000 observed methylation sites, less than 20% global methylation, and more than 60% global methylation (these values would look very different in a real experiment).
-If you want full control over which cells will be filtered, you can also select cells by their name.
-See `scbs filter --help` for details.
+If you want full control over which cells will be filtered, you can also select cells by their name, see `scbs filter --help` for details.

 We can now proceed with the quality-filtered data, stored in `filtered_data`.